-Students can view their bill online through the Netclassroom link on the Brescia home page.
+Students can view their bill online through the link on the Brescia home page.
 Brescia University does not mail statements.

-Contact the Registrar's Office at 270-686-4248 for your username and password.
 Students should check their Brescia email often for official communications from the University, including the Brescia Business Office.

 REFUND POLICY